 In the timetable, languages are taught for themselves, especially through digital and reading, through projects in foreign languages (eg articles, contests, coding, dance, life and earth sciences, cooking, yoga etc.), thanks to stays abroad and exchange agreements with other schools that will be offered as soon as possible.
 Particular emphasis is placed on learning English.
 Three mornings a week are devoted to it.
 Students can apply to exams such as TOEFL, TOEIC, IELTS with a specific preparation.

 All children have started Spanish class since September 2018.
-We wish to open a Chinese class soon.
+We have open a Chinese class since September 2020.

 8/ Who is in the Hub School 21 teaching team in Vincennes?